Internal structure and its connection with thermodynamics and dynamics in black holes: Charged 4D EGB black hole

-We continue our analyses of metric singularities for the charged 4D EGB black hole by combining the shape function and the event horizons.
+We continue our analyses of the metric function for the charged 4D EGB black hole by combining the function with the event horizons.
 At first, in order to have a real metric, we impose the constraint,

 When $r>\frac{q^2}{2M}$, meaning $\frac{2M}{r^3}-\frac{q^2}{r^4}>0$, the above condition becomes

 Because $h(r)$ takes its maximum at $r_0=\frac{2q^2}{3M}$,

 Eq.~(\ref{eq: constraint 1}) gives the lower bound of $\alpha$,